Jakta

 Jakta is a 1588 m tall mountain in the Sunnmørsalpene mountain range.
-It is located in the municipality of Ørsta in Møre og Romsdal county, Norway.
+It is located in Ørsta Municipality in Møre og Romsdal county, Norway.
 Jakta lies 5 km south of the nearby mountain Slogen and just across the Hjørundfjorden from the mountain Skårasalen.
 The village of Leira lies 5 km south of Jakta.

-On August 2, 1896, the two Brits H.C.
+On 2 August 1896, the two Brits H.C.
 Bowen and Cecil W. Patchell became the first known people to reach the top of Jakta.